aws-samples/aws-analytics-reference-architecture/core/API.md

 ```

 - *Type:* `string`
-- *Default:* attempt to generate and import certificate using locally installed openssl utility
+- *Default:* generate and import certificate using locally installed openssl utility

 ACM Certificate ARN used with EMR on EKS managed endpoint.